wknoben/MARRMoT/README.md

 If you have any questions about using or running the code, or are willing to contribute, please contact w.j.m.knoben[-at-]bristol.ac.uk.

 [![DOI](https://zenodo.org/badge/161804123.svg)](https://zenodo.org/badge/latestdoi/161804123)

+## Notes on versions
+MARRMoT v1.2 has been accepted through peer review.
+Since then, users have found various bugs which are corrected on the current master branch.
+Summary:

+- 'interflow_9' was missing a non-negativity constraint.
+This has been added and included in MARRMoT v1.3
+- water balance calculations did not properly account for time step sizes different than 1 day.
+This has been corrected on the master branch but not been released yet.
+- models m05, m15, m37 and m44 did not properly account for time step size in certain flux calculations.
+This has been corrected on the master branch but not been released yet.

 ## Getting Started
 These instructions will help you install a copy of MARRMoT and run a few example cases.